jlpintolousinha/Nanodegree-Robotics/Project 3/3D_percetion_writeup.md

 The proposed project was developed by:
 1. The implementation of data filtering and RANSAC plane fitting.
 2. The clustering or segmentation of detected objects.
-3. The extraction of features from the object and subsequent SVM trained.
+3. The extraction of features from the object and training of SVM.
-4. The object's recognition.
+4. The object's recognition via project implementation.

 #### Data filtering / RANSAC plane fitting

-#### Clustering or Segmentation
+#### Clustering

 #### Object Features's Extraction

-#### Object's Recognition

 ### Project Implementation
 As instructed, the `IK_server.py` file was filled with code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 The next impressions could be gathered about the project and its results: